Learn how much time the web server takes to respond to the first byte.

 The Time to First Byte (TTFB) indicates how quickly a web server responds to requests (be it browser-based or APIs).
-It's measured as the time taken from the moment the user submits the Web request, to the moment when the first byte of response is received from the server.
+It's measured as the time taken from the moment a user submits a web request to the first byte of the server response.

-Please note that in this, it's different from page load time, which measures how long it takes for a page to fully load once it has started rendering.
-You'll see the poor TTFB phenomenon in many sites: they're very fast once the page starts rendering, but there seems to be an initial hiccup or "warmup time" to overcome.
+Please note it's different from page load time, which measures how long it takes for a page to fully load once it has started rendering.
+You'll see poor TTFB on many sites: they're very fast on initial page rendering but suffer from initial hiccups or "warmup time" to overcome.

 You should care about TTFB since it's a key metric considered by search engines, and a high TTFB can lead to lower rankings even if you have stellar content.

 Technically, it boosts up essential user-centric parameters like:

 The Time to First Byte is actually a reflection of how the website is set up and how fast the underlying hardware is.
 There can be a number of reasons for high TTFB, and these need to be addressed to improve the TTFB performance:

 There are many things you can do, like below.

 This is where you shouldn't prioritize cheap.
 An economical web hosting service may suffice for personal projects.
 But, businesses should stick to competitive hosting providers right from the start.